hanishkvc/prgs-docs-spreadsheetkvc/README.md

 			Delete is a WorkInProgress wrt optimising it, rather currently nothing beyond basic done.

+			[update:20200917] using revlinks, delete is optimised similar to insert, in that only cells whose values get affected by the delete row(s)/col(s) are recalculated now.

 	rcmds call syncd.cell_updated as required.

 MapTo/Use current directory for completing path using tab completion, if only file part given and there is no directory part given by user.